Taipei Travel Guide

 Taipei Skyline from Xiangshan

 Alternatively, October and April are good months to travel to Taipei.
-Both are warm and relatively dry for Taiwan and are great times to hit up the outdoors including tackling some of the best hiking trails around Taipei.
+Both are warm and relatively dry for Taiwan, and are great times to hit up the outdoors, including tackling some of Taipei’s most popular hiking trails.

 Zhongzheng District